Educate. Equip. Empower

 AAI ‘s primary focus is the 4 risks of personal safety, risk awareness- alert minded, risk reduction, removing the opportunity, risk recognition and avoiding those risks.

 Students will learn to trust their personal perceptions using their “gift of fear”, becoming aware of the risks that surround them in their daily life.
 Making wise choices to reduce those risks, and recognizing when they are in an ‘at risk’ situation.
-We will help them avoid these situations whenever possible, but when they are presented the will be more equipped to survive and escape.
+We will help them avoid these situations whenever possible, but when they are presented the individual will be more equipped to survive and escape.

 Women will begin to develop a plan of action in their personal surroundings creating a safer environment for themselves and possibly their children.